Manganese Benefits, Foods, Deficiency, Supplements and More - Dr. Axe

 • impaired reproductive abilities or infertility

-At the same time, manganese is taken up from the blood by the liver and transported to tissues throughout the body, so liver damage can also cause a deficiency.
+At the same time, this mineral is taken up from the blood by the liver and transported to tissues throughout the body, so liver damage can also cause a deficiency.

 Why might manganese be bad for you?
 How does too much manganese affect the body?

 Manganese “toxicity” is possible, although it’s rare.
-Most adults are safe taking and consuming up to 11 milligrams of manganese each day.
+Most adults are safe taking and consuming up to 11 milligrams each day.

-In some cases, certain people aren’t able to flush manganese from the body properly, and high levels can accumulate.
+In some cases, certain people aren’t able to flush it from the body properly, and high levels can accumulate.

 Manganese can build up in people who have certain digestive issues, causing side effects such as mental problems, dizziness and shaking, and worsened liver disease.
 People who have existing iron deficiency (anemia) are also likely to absorb higher levels of manganese so they need to be cautious about their consumption.

-Consuming more than the upper limit of 11 milligrams per day of manganese can possibly cause side effects, even some that are serious and very harmful, such as neurological disorders like Parkinson’s disease.
+Consuming more than the upper limit of 11 milligrams per day can possibly cause side effects, even some that are serious and very harmful, such as neurological disorders like Parkinson’s disease.

 Always make sure to check supplement labels carefully, and follow the dosage directions.
-Before taking high dosages of manganese, or any other mineral or nutrient, you might also want to have your current level checked by your doctor to confirm how much you need via supplements, if any.
+Before taking high dosages of any mineral or nutrient, you might also want to have your current level checked by your doctor to confirm how much you need via supplements, if any.

 Conclusion